jlvweb/currencyrate-php/README.md

 ## CurrencyRate PHP
-A simple PHP class for converting exchange rate in realtime using Google Currency Converter or European Central Bank
+A simple PHP class for converting exchange rate in realtime using Google Currency Converter or European Central Bank.
 Author: Johan Lingvall

 ###How to use